Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Introduction

-Thus, SampEn has been frequently used to assess the reoccurrence and persistence of similar patterns within a series \cite{sampenfirstdefin}.
-Rooted in conditional entropy, it brings an auxiliary perspective to nonlinearity assessment from other entropy families, such as PE and its derivatives.
-A key advantage of SampEn is its robustness to short recordings and measurement noise, which is particularly valuable for some real-world signals.
-Example of applications includes the analysis of electrocardiography \cite{sampen_ECG}, electroencephalography (EEG) \cite{eeg_sampen_most_used}, and functional magnetic resonance imaging datasets \cite{fmri_short_se}.
+Thus, SampEn has been frequently used to assess the reccurrence and persistence of similar patterns within a series \cite{sampenfirstdefin}, bringing an auxiliary perspective to nonlinearity assessment from other entropy families.
+An advantage of SampEn is its relative robustness to short recordings and measurement noise, which is particularly valuable for some real-world signals.
+Example applications include the analysis of electrocardiography \cite{sampen_ECG}, electroencephalography (EEG) \cite{eeg_sampen_most_used}, and functional magnetic resonance imaging datasets \cite{fmri_short_se}.
+Notably, SampEn is the most commonly used entropy metric for neurological disorder detection in EEG signals for the past decade \cite{eeg_sampen_most_used}.
 Despite its origin in medicine, SampEn has been applied to other fields including finance, electronics, ecology, and engineering \cite{ApproximateEntropySample}.
-Notably, SampEn is the most commonly used entropy metric for neurological disorder detection in EEG signals for the past decade \cite{eeg_sampen_most_used}.

 In this paper, we define SampEn for graph signals, thereby providing a graph-based complexity measure for the characterisation of dynamic processes evolving on networks.
 The proposed measure, SampEn$_{G}$ reduces to classical unidimensional (1D) SampEn \cite{sampenfirstdefin} on path graphs, generalises two-dimensional (2D) SampEn \cite{sampen_2d} on grid graphs, allowing us to quantify dynamics of signals defined on arbitrary network topologies.
-Our contributions are: \begin{itemize} \item The first generalisation of SampEn to graph signals (SampEn$_{G}$) that works regardless of whether the graphs are directed or undirected, binary or weighted. \item Experiments confirming that SampEn$_{G}$ replicates the behaviour of classical SampEn for time series and SampEn$_{2D}$ for images when applied to appropriate regular graphs, and illustrating its application to evaluation of dynamics on graph signals. \item A study of the dependency of SampEn$_{G}$ on its parameters and its behaviour in the presence of noise. \end{itemize}
+Our contributions are: \begin{itemize} \item The first generalisation of SampEn to graph signals (SampEn$_{G}$) that works regardless of whether the graphs are directed or undirected, binary or weighted, providing the first conditional-entropy based nonlinear measure for graph signals. \item Experiments confirming that SampEn$_{G}$ replicates the behaviour of classical SampEn for time series and SampEn$_{2D}$ for images when applied to appropriate regular graphs, and illustrating its application to evaluation of dynamics on graph signals. \item A study of the dependency of SampEn$_{G}$ on its parameters and its behaviour in graph construction and the presence of noise. \end{itemize}